 The ability to store driver information enables easier reporting on accident rates and behavior which in turn helps identify risk and reduce costly repairs, vehicle downtime and insurance premiums.
 Having a system in place that enables you to understand the causes of safety challenges means a better chance in finding and implementing possible solutions.

-Data can also be used to help analyse risk, develop effective policies and procedures, identify training needs and ensure compliance.
-Fleet driver management software keeps your driver records up-to-date, organised and easily accessible for these purposes.
+Data can also be used to help analyze risk, develop effective policies and procedures, identify training needs and ensure compliance.
+Driver management software keeps your driver records up-to-date, organized and easily accessible for these purposes.

 Reducing costs and improving driver safety are not mutually exclusive, however encouraging safe driving practices can make the difference.
 Long term, it not only lowers costs but also improves employee satisfaction, company reputation and image.